 Population: 343,619; Department: Alpes-Maritimes; Region: Provence-Alpes-Maritimes-Cote-d’Azur (PACA)

-Nice is a wonderful French Riviera city, and a popular destination for couples, honeymooners and sun-worshipers.
+Nice is a wonderful French Riviera city, and a popular destination for couples, honeymooners, and sun-worshipers.
 The Queen of the Riviera, as the city is known, has a delightful Old Town, enticing pedestrian walkways lined with cafes and boutiques, and one of the best markets in the south of France at the famous Cours Saleya.
 Beloved and discovered by the Impressionist artists, it's full of delightful, small art museums, many of them in the houses the artists lived in.
-And it's well known for its lively restaurants and bistros, as well as its street food for those in a hurry.
+It's well known for its lively restaurants and bistros, as well as its street food for those in a hurry.

 06 of 10